learn-co-curriculum/dsc-derivatives-intro/README.md

 You will be able to:

+* Describe what a derivative means in the context of a real-world example
+* Calculate the derivative of a linear function
-* Understand that derivatives are the instantaneous rate of change of a function
+* Define derivatives as the instantaneous rate of change of a function
-* Understand how to calculate a derivative of a straight line

 ## Let's look at our function